sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 ### 1. Autocorrelated rates model
 Modify file `mcmc/mcmctree.ctl` and set `clock = 3`.
-This activates the autocorrelated lognormal rates model, also known as the geometric Brownian motion rates model.
+This activates the autocorrelated log-normal rates model, also known as the geometric Brownian motion rates model.
 Run the MCMC twice and check for convergence.
 Compare the posterior times obtained with those obtained under the independent log-normal model (`clock = 2`).
-Are there any systematic differences in node age estimates between the two analysis?
+Are there any systematic differences in node age estimates between the two analyses?
 Which clock model produces the most precise (i.e., narrower CIs) divergence time estimates?

 ### 2. MCMC sampling with exact likelihood calculation